woakes070048/SocialHeadquarters/README.md

 - Basic integration tests on server side;
 - Basic e2e and unit tests on frontend side;

---------Testing----------
+## Dependencies

+You need to have Elasticsearch database available on your system (up and running).
+Application is using 9200 binary port to communicate with Elasticsearch.

+## Running

+You can create project 'war' file using 'mvn install' and run it on servlet container or enterprise server.
+For development purpose you can use Jetty plugin using 'mvn jetty:run' command.

+## Testing

 You can test backend by using maven.
 Just run 'mvn test'.
 Project test uses Elasticsearch database engine running within the test configuration (embedded).

 To test AngularJS you need to change directory to '/src/webapp/resources/static/js' and run 'npm protractor' for e2e tests (Protractor) or 'npm test' for unit tests(Karma).

---------Running----------
-You can create project 'war' file using 'mvn install' and run it on servlet container or enterprise server.
-For development purpose you can use Jetty plugin using 'mvn jetty:run' command.

---------Copyrights-------
+## Licence

 Project uses a MIT licence .

 MIT License